Session 3: Everyday Faith in the Bible

 On what you have learned today.
 In what ways might you see your work as Salt and Light, a vocation from God to the world?

 Sprinkle us across our town, God, across our world, to bring the flavour of your Kingdom wherever we go.

 Uncover the radiance that is within us, God, to shine the truth of your love wherever we go.

 "Let your light shine before others”

 So that everyone we meet may see our lives of worship and glorify you, our Father in heaven.

-Look for those in your Church and community who are particularly ‘salty’ or light filled.
-Think about (or even have a conversation with them about) what makes them so effective in their Christian service and what might give them the impetus to do what they do.
+Look for those in your Church and community who are particularly ‘salty’ or 'light filled'.
+Think about (or even have a conversation with them) what makes them so effective in their Christian service and what might give them the impetus to do what they do.

 Listening to God's Call